ubernostrum/webcolors/docs/contents.rst

    .. note:: **Spelling variants**

+      HTML 4, CSS1, and CSS2 each defined a color named `gray`.
+In CSS3, this color can be named either `gray` or `grey`, and several other related color values each have two names in CSS3:
+      `darkgray`/`darkgrey`, `darkslategray`/`darkslategrey`,
+      `dimgray`/`dimgrey`, `lightgray`/`lightgrey`,
+      `lightslategray`/`lightslategrey`, `slategray`/`slategrey`.

-      CSS3 provides two names -- `gray` and `grey` -- which each map to the hexadecimal value `#808080`.
-Reversing from the hexadecimal value to a name requires picking one and only one of these, and webcolors chooses `gray` as it was the spelling used by HTML 4, CSS1, and CSS2.
+      Reversing from the hexadecimal value, integer tuple, or percent tuple to a name, for these colors, requires picking one spelling, and webcolors chooses the `gray` spellings for consistency with HTML 4, CSS1, and CSS2.

 Normalization functions